aryasmol/docs/getting-started.md

   </Step>

   <Step title="Create server.py">
-    This file sets up the session and runs the server.
+    This file runs your agent as a service.

     ```python server.py
     from smallestai.atoms.agent.server import AtomsApp